Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 H. A grade level team may play up players from the grade below to have no more than 7 players.

-I. The 5th and 7 grade teams will use the light weight volleyball.
+I. The 5th and 6th-grade teams will use lightweight volleyball.

 A. In the interest of safety, it will not be required that each child be played a minimum amount of time.
 A smaller student should not be played against a larger student.
 Coaches should try to play each player an equal amount of time.